omgimanoob/rspkl-atlas/docs/project-payments.md

 - RBAC controls who can create and view payments.
 - UI provides a Payments page with search, sorting, and a create dialog.

-## Open Questions
+## Decisions
-- Confirm table names for consistency: `project_overrides` (not `overrides` / `overrides_projects`).
+- Table name: use `project_overrides` (not `overrides` / `overrides_projects`).
-- Confirm `project_overrides.money_collected` exists; if not, add a migration to create it.
+- Aggregation column: `project_overrides.money_collected` already exists; no migration required.
-- Are edit/delete of payments in scope now, or just create+list?
+- Scope: only create and list payments (no edit/delete).
-- Currency handling: one currency or per-project?
-Any rounding rules?
+- Currency: single currency for all amounts; normal decimal handling.
-- Access rules: can all users with `payments:view` see all payments, or only for projects they can view?
+- Access: any user with `payments:view` can view all payments.

 ## Implementation Checklist